1. The short answer

 - Ask your family priest (purohit).
 Purohits keep gotra + pravara records for the families they serve over generations.

 - Check your kuladevata temple.
-The temple your family is historically associated with usually has the gotra recorded in donor lists, samskara registers, or ancestral records.
+The temple your family is historically associated with usually has the gotra recorded in contributor lists, samskara registers, or ancestral records.

 - Check matrimonial records.
 Wedding cards, jathaka (horoscope) sheets, and sambandha documents almost always list the gotra explicitly.